22 May What is Zeek [Bro IDS]? And Why IDS Doesn’t Effectively Describe It [Overview and Resources]

-Bro Compared to Conventional IDS
+Zeek Compared to Conventional IDS

-As Bro monitors a traffic stream it produces logs that record everything it understands about the network activity.
+As Zeek monitors a traffic stream it produces logs that record everything it understands about the network activity.
 This understanding includes connection records, the volume of packets sent and received, attributes about TCP sessions, and other metadata that is useful for analyzing network behavior and understanding the context of that behavior.

 A good way to understand why this is so unique is to compare it to a conventional rules-based IDS such as Suricata or Snort.
 A classic use case for those tools is to monitor traffic on a targeted port for a specific attribute – a certain protocol or byte pattern that exists in the packet payloads.
 When those conditions match the rule, the IDS triggers an alert.

 Zeek provides a way to perform the same types of checks for traffic attributes, but with the added value of a programmatic interface.
 This means Zeek can be used to calculate numerical statistics and regular expression pattern matching.
 It can also build out complex logical conditions using AND, OR and NOT operators, which allow the users to customize the analysis to their environment.

 >>> Also see: IDS/IPS: The Most Useful Threat Detection Tool You Have